 Since peaking around 2014, demand for housing has rapidly dropped.
 Rent and house prices are now well below the Queensland median.
-Rents have approximately halved from 2014 to 2017 and are on par with 2008 (pre-CSG) values.
-In 2017, sale prices are down to pre-CSG values; a 43% decrease since 2013.
-However, since the decrease in number of sales by nearly 70% in 2014/15 (compared with 2012/13), sale numbers have been steadily rising.
-This upwards trend is expected to steepen and drive up house values in the near future.
-It is generally believed that the housing market has plateaued and is now starting to improve in Chinchilla.
+Rent has increased more over the last six months which will show in next year's data; it is driven by low vacancy rates.
+This tends to be the start of change for house sales, which in 2017, were down to pre-CSG values; a 43% decrease since 2013.
+However, since then there was a decrease in number of sales by nearly 70% in 2014/15 (compared with 2012/13).
+The house sale value bottomed in 2018 and is now rising with the number of house sales.